Vittore Carpaccio: Artistic decline and death (1520s)

-He spent his final years in this Slovenian town, where he died between 1525 and 1526.
+He spent his final years in Capo d'Istria, where he died between 1525 and 1526.

 Style

 Carpaccio was one of the first artists to include a cartellino into his paintings; he inserted it into select pieces in a way that made it appear as if the artist had left it there without thought.

 In comparison to his mentor Giovanni Bellini, Carpaccio's works are overall less defined.
 Considered untraditional at the time, Carpaccio painted his altarpieces on canvas rather than on wood panel.
 In addition, he carried out thin priming, which resulted in a bolder look.

 Carpaccio was observed to have played with the vanishing point in his works.
 For example, in St. Jerome In His Study, the vanishing point is to the right of the center.
 While he did still employ the traditional use of having the vanishing point be in the center, at times Carpaccio added a second vanishing point.
 In The Death of St. Jerome (1502), a second vanishing point was included below the primary one on the body of the saint.
 The effect was that the primary vanishing point broadcast imagery away from the observer, while the vanishing point below brought the imagery towards the observer.

 Carpaccio paid special attention to architecture, depicting buildings precisely and accurately to ensure that his paintings reflected the new architectural elements in Venice.